About the Cornell Plant Pathology Herbarium

 The collection of George F. Atkinson (CUP-A) is especially rich in agarics (mushrooms) collected during the late 1800s and early 1900s.
 He described almost 400 species of agarics, plant pathogens, and other fungi during his tenure as a Cornell professor.
 Atkinson was an early pioneer in the documentation of specimens with photography; CUP also holds his large collection of photographs.

 The Photograph Collection at CUP is also exceptionally valuable.
 It provides an unparalleled historical record of agricultural practice in New York State, portraits of plant pathologists and mycologists, documentation of plant pathogens and the diseases they cause, and representations of mushrooms, discomycetes, and other fungi studied by department members.
-Some of our over 60,000 photographs are featured in an Explore Cornell exhibit.
-Over 2500 CUP photographs are now available for online browsing through our CUP Photograph Collection website.
+Over 5000 CUP photographs are now available for online browsing through our CUP Photograph Collection website.
 It also includes "Smokin' Doc Thurston's Greatest Hits," a set of over 2500 images taken during Professor Emeritus H.D.
 Thurston's career in International Agriculture and Plant Pathology.
 Any of our photos can be ordered as high resolution digital files or prints.

 CUP collections are filed by accession number.
 They are currently indexed by a comprehensive card file.
 Many special collections are stored apart from the main CUP collections; these are represented by acronyms such as CUP-A, for the G.F.
 Atkinson collection, or CUP-CH, for the CUP collection Fungi of China.
 Some older collections have not yet been completely accessioned and many specimens need updates to their identification.
 We have begun the long process of computerizing our records using the collections management software package, Biota.
 Specimens that have been entered can be searched through our web site.

 CUP sponsors an annual First Morel Contest in Ithaca, New York, largely to encourage Ithaca's hardy citizens to emerge from their wintery dens each Spring.